Web3-Pi/setup-guide/docs/Advanced/config_txt.md

 ### Web3 Pi extensions

-Web 3 Pi extends this file by adding new section:
+Web3 Pi extends this file by adding new section:

 #### `[web3pi]`
 - **Purpose:** Settings under this section are applied to Web3 Pi software.